Urwa Hocane: Career

 Hocane made her acting debut with a leading role in the 2012 romantic drama Meri Ladli alongside Ahsan Khan and Sajal Ali.
 She later appeared in serials such as Kahi Un Kahi and Madiha Maliha.
 Her portrayal of a girl subjected to family pressures and a forced wedding in Marasim.

 She made her film debut in the 2014 romantic comedy Na Maloom Afraad, opposite Fahad Mustafa, Mohsin Abbas Haider, and Javed Sheikh.
 The film received generally positive reviews, and she was praised for her performance.
 She was offered Ekta Kapoor's Bollywood film Azhar alongside Emran Hashmi, which she refused saying, she was not going to do kissing and bold scenes on screen.

 In January 2019, Hocane announced her first project as a producer, a romantic film with her husband Farhan Saeed titled Tich Button.
 They are producing the film together.
 In March, Hocane posted a picture from her shooting of Tich Button at Nankana Sahib, on her Instagram account.

 In June 2019, she launched her clothing line in collaboration with her sister Mawra Hocane.

 In 2020, she starred in the television series Mushk opposite Imran Ashraf.
+In 2026, Hocane will reunite with her Marasim and Udaari co-star, Ahsan Khan, in romance-drama Aap Ki Izzat, portraying a loving and juvenile housewife.

 Personal life

 Hocane married Farhan Saeed on 16 December 2016 at Lahore, Pakistan.
 On 6 October 2023, Hocane and Saeed announced their pregnancy through social media.
+On January 3, 2024, the couple welcomed their first child, a daughter named Jahan Aara.